chrsw/kr2/README.md

 Most code uses Standard C, Standard C Library (default GCC and GNU Lib C on Ubuntu 20.04), with no other dependencies.
 Some code might use GNU C extensions and should be noted.

-This code isn't designed to be completely correct in all cases, only meant to fulfill the sprit of the exercise.
+This code isn't designed to be completely correct in all cases, only meant to fulfill the spirit of the exercise.
 With few exceptions, safety and portability are not a consideration.
 That is, these code snippets are mainly for pedagogical purposes, not for production or expert reference.

 The plan is to eventually add more helpful comments and test code.